-The main differences between the two already published versions of AntNet algorithms [7-9] are the following:
+} }END The main differences between already published versions of AntNet algorithms [5, 7] are the following:

-- In [7], the destination node d for a mobile agent is selected randomly.
-However, in [9], the destination node is selected according to the data traffic patterns generated by the local workload. - The first version of AntNet given in [7] only considers routing table information when a Forward Ant (Fs→d) selects a next node during a travel towards destination.
-However, AntNet 1.0 considers also buffer use to calculate a better estimation of buffer delay. - Each node k has a data structure of size 2N known as List Tripk(μi, σi), where μi and σi are the mean an variance for trip times Tk→i performed by ants traveling from node k to all other nodes i in the network.
+- In [5], the destination node d for a mobile agent is selected randomly.
+However, in [7], the destination node is selected according to the data traffic patterns generated by the local workload. - The first version of AntNet given in [5] only considers routing table information when a Forward Ant $(F{s \rightarrow d})$ selects a next node during a travel towards destination.
+However, AntNet 1.0 considers also buffer use to calculate a better estimation of buffer delay. - Each node k has a data structure of size 2N known as List Trip_k(μ_i, σ_i), where μ_i and σ_i are the mean an variance for trip times T{k→i} performed by ants traveling from node k to all other nodes i in the network.
 This data structure plays a role of data traffic local estimation.
-The List Trip in [7] is updated using all measured trip times (from the first trip time to the last).
-In turn, the List Trip updating is performed in [9] using windowed strategies.
-For this, a factor η is defined to indicate how many of the last trip time samples will have a moving window W and consequently, how many samples will really influence the calculation of μ and σ. - For routing tables updating, each version uses a different heuristic calculation method (see formulae in [7-9]).
-From these two alternatives, a better performance was reported with the method proposed in [9].
+The List Trip in [5] is updated using all measured trip times (from the first trip time to the last).
+In turn, the List Trip updating is performed in [7] using windowed strategies.
+For this, a factor η is defined to indicate how many of the last trip time samples will have a moving window W and consequently, how many samples will really influence the calculation of μ and σ. - For routing tables updating, each version uses a different heuristic calculation method (see formulae in [5, 7]).
+From these two alternatives, a better performance was reported with the method proposed in [7].

-ANTNET1.1: AN IMPROVED VERSION OF ANTNET1.0
+III.
+ANTNET1.1: IMPROVED VERSION OF ANTNET1.0

 AntNet1.1 basically uses the same pseudocode as AntNet1.0.
-However, several modifications were implemmented in order to improve the performance of AntNet1.0.
+However, several modifications were done, in order to improve the performance of AntNet1.0.
 These modifications are briefly explained here.

-Intelligent Initialization of Routing Tables
+A. Intelligent Initialization of Routing Tables

-AntNet versions do not specify an initialization method for the routing tables [7-9].
-For this reason, a uniform distribution of probabilities is assumed, according to the initialization given in the presented pseudocode.
+AntNet versions do not specify an initialization method for the routing tables $[5,\ 7]$.
+For this reason, a uniform distribution of probabilities is assumed, according to the initialization given in the pseudocode before presented.
 Due to this situation of no a-priori knowledge, here we propose an initialization of each routing table that reflects a previous knowledge about network topology.
 Furthermore, an initial greater probability value is assigned to the neighboring nodes that simultaneously could be destinations.
 This saves network resources, because it is possible to reach the destination using just a link.
 For a node k this could be as follows:

-a) If a destination node d for a table entry is at the same time a neighbor node, that is $d \in N_k$ , then the initial probability in the routing table of k is given by:
+a) If a destination node d for a table entry is at the same time a neighbor node, that is $d \in N_k$, then the initial probability in the routing table of k will be:

-$$P{dd} = \frac{1}{n_k} + \frac{3}{2} \frac{(n_k - 1)}{{n_k}^2}$$ (3)
+$$P{dd} = \frac{1}{n_k} + \frac{3}{2} \frac{(n_k - 1)}{n_k^2} \tag{3}$$

-The other neighbors nodes $(i \neq d)$ , $i \in N_k$ , will have:
+The other neighbors nodes $(i\neq d)$, $i\in N_k$, will have: